HOME

 1. If the menu isn't already visible, press ESC to invoke the menu.

-2. Arrow down to LOAD TOU FILE and press ENTER.
+2. Select Load TOU file and press ENTER.

 3. All saved TOU files will be listed in reverse chronological order.

-4. Arrow down to the tournament you want and press ENTER.
+4. Use arrow keys to go the tournament you want and press ENTER.

 If things go wrong